Code-Institute-Submissions/chrper80-Milestone-project1/README.md

 ### Bugs

 I validated the code in [Jigsaw](https://jigsaw.w3.org/css-validator/) for the css, and the [W3c markup validation service](https://validator.w3.org/) for the html.
-When i validated the html code, i got an error that the button element must not be descendent of the a element.
+When i validated the html code, i got an error that i can't use the a element inside the button element.
 It worked fine and looked good, but i had to change it.
 I then used a div element with the a element as child.
 It worked fine, but i had to do some steps to make it work.
 The div element is a block level element so had to give it a proper width, because it takes all of the available space if i don't.
 I also had to center it with margin: 0 auto.

 ## Deployment